Cetacean intelligence: Creative behavior

 The second test subject, Hou, took thirty-three sessions to reach the same stage.
 On each occasion the experiment was stopped when the variability of dolphin behavior became too complex to make further positive reinforcement meaningful.

 The same experiment was repeated with humans, and it took the volunteers about the same length of time to figure out what was being asked of them.
 After an initial period of frustration or anger, the humans realised they were being rewarded for novel behavior.
 In dolphins this realisation produced excitement and more and more novel behaviors – in humans it mostly just produced relief.

 Captive orcas have displayed responses indicating they get bored with activities.
 For instance, when Paul Spong worked with the orca Skana, he researched her visual skills.
 However, after performing favorably in the 72 trials per day, Skana suddenly began consistently getting every answer wrong.
 Spong concluded that a few fish were not enough motivation.
 He began playing music, which seemed to provide Skana with much more motivation.

 At the Institute for Marine Mammal Studies in Mississippi, it has also been observed that the resident dolphins seem to show an awareness of the future.
 The dolphins are trained to keep their own tank clean by retrieving rubbish and bringing it to a keeper, to be rewarded with a fish.
 However, one dolphin, named Kelly, has apparently learned a way to get more fish, by hoarding the rubbish under a rock at the bottom of the pool and bringing it up one small piece at a time.

 Use of tools

 As of 1984, scientists have observed wild bottlenose dolphins in Shark Bay, Western Australia using a basic tool.
 When searching for food on the sea floor, many of these dolphins were seen tearing off pieces of sponge and wrapping them around their rostra, presumably to prevent abrasions and facilitate digging.

+Bottlenose dolphins are one of only three species, along with humans and sea otters, among which individual-level specialization in tool use is documented.
+Genomic analyses indicate that the RELN gene, which encodes the reelin protein and modulates synaptic plasticity and long-term potentiation, has been under positive selection among both bottlenose dolphins and sea otters, but not among river otters.
+The authors suggest that the maternally and socially transmitted variation in foraging behavior and tool use displayed by both sea otters and bottlenose dolphins might be linked to genetic adaptations for increased memory and learning abilities.

 Communication

-Whale song is the sounds made by whales and which is used for different kinds of communication.

-Dolphins emit two distinct kinds of acoustic signals, which are called whistles and clicks: